earthly/website/blog/_posts/2021-06-04-incident-management-metrics.md

 Occasionally, when something went wrong, we would do a stability release and spend a month only fixing bugs.
 Testing was not a part of our build process but a part of our team: every feature team had quality assurance people who tested each feature before it was released.

-This wasn't actually that long ago but cloud software development has matured a lot since this time.
+This wasn't that long ago, but cloud software development has matured a lot since this time.
 Incident management has become standard practice, and many great metrics and Key Performance Indicators (KPIs) exist for measuring release quality.
 Let's review some of them.

 ## MTBF: Mean Time Between Failures

-When the software was being released on a fixed timeline, counting the number of bugs per release may have worked.
-But if it's released many times per week or per day, then this won't work, and another way to measure is required.
+When software is being released only once a month, on a fixed timeline, with extensive manual testing, counting the number of bugs might work.
+But once you start releasing many times per week or per day, this won't work, and another way to measure software quality is required.

 Mean time between failures is a metric from the field of reliability engineering.
 Calculating it is simple: it is time over the number of failures that occurred during that time.
 If in the last 30 days you have had two production incidents, then the mean time between failure is 15 days.